Pearl-Project/Pearl/README.md

 * Reduction in unnecessary packets
 * ....and could be many more :)

-> Note: This fork meant to stable, so I won't implement Fabric patches
+> ⚠️ We are still in the progress of testing, to make sure it stable enough to use on production.
+Right now you can download and use Pearl, but remember to backup your server in case of anything go wrong.
+Pearl meant to be stable, so I won't implement any Fabric patches to it.

 ## Download